ProtoconNet/protocon-general-doc/docs/api/builder.rst

 Confirming the Success of the Operation
 ---------------------------------------------------

-| Whether the operation is successfully processed can be checked by querying the operation with the *fact hash* value in the api.
+| By querying the operation with the *fact hash* value in the api, you can check whether the operation is successfully processed or not.

 +---------------+-----------------------------------------------+
 | METHOD        | GET                                           |